-- Annually, DPF serves contributing institutions with a notice specifying the expected annual premium amount and the period within which it should be paid. - The annual premium is at least 0.2% of the average weighted deposit liabilities of the contributing institution over the previous financial year.
+a.
+Annually, DPF serves contributing institutions with a notice specifying the expected annual premium amount and the period within which it should be paid.

-- The annual premium should be paid to the Fund in the period not more than 21 days after the date of service of the notice. - A contributing institution, which for any reason fails to pay its premium to the Fund within the period of 21 days, is liable to pay a civil penalty interest of one-half per cent of the unpaid amount for every day outside the notice period on which the amount remains unpaid.
+- b.
+The annual premium is at least 0.2 per cent of the average weighted deposit liabilities of the contributing institution over the previous financial year.
+The annual premium should be paid to the Fund in a period not more than twenty-one days after the date of service of the notice. - c.
+A contributing institution, which for any reason fails to pay its premium to the Fund within the period of 21 days, is liable to pay a civil penalty interest of one-half per cent of the unpaid amount for every day outside the notice period on which the amount remains unpaid.